 The reading of HER is admittedly a minority reading, but it is the correct one, and there is actually quite a bit of historic evidence for this reading.
 For every single "minority reading" found in the KJB, there are at least twenty found in the NASB, NIV, RSV, ESV.
 In fact, manuscript D, which is sometimes exclusively followed by the NASB, actually reads "HIS purification".

-"HER purification" is found in several Greek texts.
+"HER purification" is found in several Greek texts and ancient versions.
 It is the reading of Beza's 1598 Greek text, and Scrivener's Trinitarian Bible Society's Textus Receptus 1894, and Elzevir's Greek text 1624 - "οτε επλησθησαν αι ημεραι του καθαρισμου αυτης κατα τον νομον μωσεως."
 It is also the reading of the Modern Greek Bible.

 Some of the versions have an ambiguous singular, him or her.
 This may happen in Latin, Syriac and other language.
 Since the early Latin church uniformly understood the purification to be that of Mary as described in the law of Moses, it is clear that they interpreted the singular in their text as referring to Mary, which is consistent with the rest of the Bible.